The incredible journey through formation to the present. Find out about our group and how you can volunteer with us

 Peace & Wellbeing Festival

-The Friends created a showcase of over 100 performers of dance, poetry and spoken word.
+The Friends created a showcase of over 200 performers of dance, music, poetry and spoken word.
 The day included the Croydon Peace Festival, the Peace Dance and a performance by the London Mozart Players of the Anthem for Peace.
-There were over 8,000 attendees during this 1-day event.
+There were over 8,000 attendees during this 1-day event at Trafalgar Square.

 The Peace Garden Project

-The Friends are creating a new garden within the historic Walled garden dedicated to peace.
-We are working with 12 diverse local community groups and national organisations to create this project.
+The Friends created a new garden within the historic Walled garden dedicated to peace.
+We are working with diverse local community groups and national organisations to create this project.
 For more information on this project and who how to join in, please see the Transform The Walled Garden section of this website.

 Croydon Council’s Masterplan for Parks